 The England-Germany Football Rivarly: Beyond World Cups and Wars

 Nearly 90 years have elapsed since two European nations began a rivalry that evolved into one of the most essential and spirited rivalries not just in Europe, but worldwide.
-This rivalry has been periods of success that both nations have enjoyed.
+This rivalry witness periods of success that both nations have enjoyed.
 For all the glamour and controversy, the England-Germany rivalry has become a phenomenon that has whetted fans' appetites everywhere.

 From the 30 matches contested, each game has told a story; some, as history indicated, did not always have a positive outcome, especially with some of the rivalry's controversies.

 Redemption Amidst Nervy Times

 England and Germany first contested officially on May 10, 1930.
 For one player, this initial meeting provided an opportunity to overcome redemption during recovery.
 He first gained fame while scoring a hat trick against Switzerland in 1927.
 But during the 1928 Summer Olympics, Richard Hoffman and Germany faced Uruguay in a quarterfinal when scandal unfolded.
 Despite scoring a late goal, Hoffman could not overcome Uruguay's provocation of offensive play.

 Hoffman received a dismissal in that 4-1 defeat, and he, along with Hans Kalb, served one-year suspensions by Germany's football governing body.
 Two years later, Hoffman suffered a severe right ear injury during a car accident.
 He spent most of his playing career with a "bow on his ear" as one physician described the damage.
 Before the match at Berlin's Deutsches Stadion, Germany's coach Otto Nerz woke up an overslept Hoffmann.
 Making matters worse was Germany's bus broke down as it headed toward the stadium, and so the players arrived at Deutsches Stadion via taxi cabs.